 The troops must understand that this struggle is being fought race against race, and that they must proceed with the necessary harshness.

+The Nazis targeted certain groups or races that they considered biologically inferior for extermination.
 In May 1941, the tank general Erich Hoepner explained the war’s meaning to his troops:

 The war against Russia is an essential chapter in the German people’s battle for survival.
 It is the old struggle between the Germanic peoples and the Slavs, the defence of European culture against muscovite-Asiatic invasion, the defence against Jewish communism.